 By default AutoFill dialog appears to the right of the browser window, outside the window (Right Out).
 You can change it to Center -- in the center of the browser window, or to Right In -- inside the browser window, to the left of the right border of the window.

 If there is no enough space on the outside of browser window for AutoFill to appear, it will appear inside the window.

 By default AutoFill dialog does not change the keyboard focus when it appears.
 If you check this option, then AutoFill dialog would steal keyboard focus when it appears.
 That is, you will be able to use keyboard commands of AutoFill dialog without clicking it with the mouse first.

-* Hide AutoFill when Browser is not on top
+* Hide AutoFill dialog when browser is not on top

 9. AutoFill Without Asking.

-If you want RoboForm to fill all forms without requesting permission (we do NOT recommend this) then open the Options dialog, switch to AutoFill tab, make sure that "Offer to AutoFill Web Forms" is checked and then check the AutoFill Without Asking checkbox.
-Then instead of showing the AutoFill dialog RoboForm will fill forms from the best fitting Passcard or if no matching Passcards are available, from the most recently used identity.
+If you want RoboForm to fill in all forms without requesting permission (we do NOT recommend that) then open the Options dialog, switch to AutoFill item, make sure that "Offer to AutoFill Web Forms" is checked and then check the AutoFill Without Asking checkbox.
+Then instead of showing the AutoFill dialog RoboForm will fill in the forms from the best matching Login or if no matching Logins are available, from the most recently used identity.

-These commands are not related to either Passcards or Identities.
+These commands are not related to Passcards or Identities.

 1. Clear Fields.